jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ---

 {{% note %}}
-So I started homeschooling.
+So they started homeschooling me.
 Which dovetailed nicely with my obsession with tech and computers and reading and I excelled in that structure.
 Because of my ADHD.
 {{% /note %}}

 ---